ZhixianHu/jetracer/README.md

 # JetRacer - Dual-drive version

-This is a modified version of NVIDIA-AI-IOT/JetRacer to meet the needs of controlling dual-drive smart cars.
+This is a modified version of NVIDIA-AI-IOT/JetRacer to meet the need of controlling dual-drive smart cars.

 The original version is [JetRacer](https://github.com/NVIDIA-AI-IOT/jetracer).